Julius-Scriba/Distributed-Diagnostic-Update-Framework/README.md

 ### Web UI

 A React-based interface in `frontend/` allows operators to log in with their API key and manage agents.
-Open `/login` to enter the key; it is stored in `localStorage` under `ULTSPY_JWT` and automatically sent in the `Authorization` header for all `/admin/*` requests.
+The interface has a dark theme with neon-blue and turquoise accents and uses icons from `lucide-react`.
+Open `/login` to enter the key; it is stored in
+`localStorage` under `ULTSPY_JWT` and automatically sent in the `Authorization` header for all `/admin/*` requests.
 If the backend responds with `401 Unauthorized` the token is removed and the user is redirected to `/login`.
 Network issues trigger a global